matkinhig/vnexpress-crawler-article/README.md

 ## Usage
 ### Crawl article by top comment
-To crawl article in a single type, you must provide number of article in `--articles` flag For example if you run below command:
+To crawl article in all type, you must provide number of article in `--articles` flag For example if you run below command:
 ```bash
 python types_crawler.py --articles=3 --output=.